thewchan/uxf/README.md

 ``list``s, and ``table``s), unless restricted to a specific type.
-If restricted to a specific _vtype_, the _vtype_ may be any built-in type (as listed above, except `null`), or any user-defined _TType_, and the corresponding value or values must be any valid value for the specified type or `?` (null).
+If restricted to a specific _vtype_, the _vtype_ may be any built-in type (as listed above, except `null`), or any user-defined _TType_, and the corresponding value or values must be any valid value for the specified type, or `?` (null).

 A `table` starts with a _TType_.
 Next comes the table's values.
 The number of values in any given row is equal to the number of field names in the